-- Assigned chairs and mentors are listed in the list of chairs and mentors which is available on the graduation website (see Graduation website -> Downloads) - When there is a client involved, a third, external mentor should be appointed, to represent the client. - Already discuss, and work on the content of your project brief with the people involved (chair, mentor, if applicable client mentor).
-Use it as a tool, to start a discussion.
+- Assigned chairs and mentors are listed in "IDE chairs and mentors" which is available on the graduation website. - When there is a client involved, a third, external mentor should be appointed, to represent the client. - Already discuss and work on the content of your project brief with the people involved (chair, mentor, and if applicable client mentor).
+Use it as a tool to start a conversation.

-Form: Workplace application (to collect at IDE's Service Desk)

-When and where to hand in: If applicable, as soon as your project is confirmed, with IDE's service desk.
+Form: Workplace application (to collect at IDE's Service Desk) When and where to hand in: If applicable, as soon as your project is confirmed, with IDE's service desk.

-When there is no external party involved in your project, or they don't provide a work place, you can apply for a desk space at IDE Faculty by means of this form.
-You can collect it at IDE's Service Desk, where you can also hand it in.
-Work places are limited and shared; you have a desk for 2,5 days a week, and it might take some time to get one appointed.
+When there is no external client involved in your project, or they don't provide a work place, you can apply for a desk space at IDE Faculty by means of this form.
+You can collect it at IDE's Service Desk where you can also hand it in.
+Desk spaces are limited and shared; you have a desk for 2,5 days a week and it might take some time to get one appointed.